 This supplemental information package ("Supplement") contains forward-looking statements and information that are based on our management's current expectations as of the date of this Supplement.
 Statements that are not historical facts are hereby identified as forward-looking statements.
-Words such as "Outlook," "guide," "forecast," "estimate," "anticipate," "project," "plan," "intend," "believe," "expect," "likely," "predicted," and any variations of these words and similar expressions are intended to identify such forward looking statements.
-Such statements include, but are not limited to, our Outlook for the third quarter 2018 and full year 2018.
+Words such as "Outlook," "guide," "forecast," "estimate," "anticipate," "project," "plan," "intend," "believe," "expect," "likely," "predicted," "positioned," and any variations of these words and similar expressions are intended to identify such forward looking statements.
+Such statements include, but are not limited to, our Outlook for the fourth quarter 2018, full year 2018 and full year 2019.